 Thus, activation-defined supernodes can serve as an effective \emph{surrogate protected set} within SCAR.
 However, using activation magnitude as the \emph{pruning score} (rather than LP) yields much worse results: plain activation-L2 pruning gives perplexity 26.84 at the same sparsity on 70B.
 Our interpretation is that LP is the more direct loss-sensitive lens for \emph{scoring} channels, while activation outliers identify structurally critical channels that are effective for \emph{protection}.
 Figure~\ref{fig:supernode-def-sweep} shows the resulting pruning curves side by side across all four 7--8B models: LP-protected and activation-protected SCAR-LP curves are similar throughout the 10--70\% sparsity range, consistent with the interchangeability of the two definitions at the \emph{protection} step.

 \paragraph{Factor decomposition of LP concentration.} Figure~\ref{fig:factor-concentration} decomposes LP into its constituent factors at both 8B and 70B scale.
 This figure uses a matched aggregation protocol across the two model sizes, so its 8B percentage is not the same statistic as the per-layer median reported in the abstract and main characterization.
 Activation power alone captures 27.0\% (8B) and 21.1\% (70B) of top-1\% mass, and its share actually \emph{decreases} with scale.
 Curvature $(s_i^2)$ alone captures only 3.2\% (8B) and 5.6\% (70B).
 Factored LP (activation $\times$ curvature) captures 38.3\% (8B) and 32.1\% (70B).
 But exact LP $= \frac{1}{2}\mathbb{E}[(u_i s_i)^2]$ captures 40.2\% (8B) and 61.4\% (70B), a 1.53$\times$ increase with scale.
-The gap between exact and factored LP (which ignores within-sample correlations between $u_i$ and $s_i$) widens from 1.8pp at 8B to 29.3pp at 70B, indicating that joint activation--gradient structure is the primary driver of supernode concentration at scale.
+The gap between exact and factored LP reflects within-token dependence between activation magnitude and projected-gradient magnitude; it widens from 1.8pp at 8B to 29.3pp at 70B, indicating that this dependence is a major driver of supernode concentration at scale.

 \paragraph{Domain stability.} Activation supernodes are 3.7$\times$ more stable across calibration domains than LP supernodes (Fig.~\ref{fig:supernode-stability-lp-vs-act}).
 This is plausible: activation outliers appear more tied to model-level or architecture-level structure and are less domain-specific than LP-defined supernodes.